simonjenga/CompanyRestService/README.md

 This will create a distributable WAR file and deploy it in the embedded Tomcat Server.

-To view the home page of this web application, open the URL: ```http://localhost:8080/CompanyRestService``` in a web browser window.
+To view the home page of this web application, open the URL: ```http://localhost:8080/CompanyRestService``` in a web browser.

 In order to interact with the REST web services using Git Bash execute the following: